Bat Control, Trapping & Removal Services

-Bat Control, Trapping & Removal Services

 Bats enter homes through openings and gaps found near windows, doors, roof lines, and chimneys.
 In order to prevent entry, seal all holes big enough for bats to fly through with screens, caulk, or grates.
 Additionally, certain mechanical repellents can be useful, though their legality may vary depending on both state and federal regulations.

 Large colonies of bats roosting on private properties can become problematic over time.
-In order to effectively and safely remove them, contact the trained pest professionals at Trutech for safe and humane bat removal services.
-As wild animals, bats claw and bite when unqualified individuals try removal without assistance.
+In order to effectively and safely remove them, contact the trained pest professionals at Trutech for safe and humane bat control services.
+As wild animals, bats claw and bite when unqualified individuals try control without assistance.
 Wildlife specialists have the knowledge, tools, and training to humanely and efficiently get rid of bats from homes.